GitHub Readme.md

 git push heroku main # or master

 After these operations, opening your application URL will show a login prompt.
-Enter your Heroku application owner email to get receive a login link.
+Enter your Heroku application owner email to receive a login link.

-nginx listens on an externally accessible $PORT configured by the Heroku dyno manager.
-The $PORT passed to the application is reassigned to a private port that is not externally accessible.
+reassigned to a private port that is not externally accessible.

 Copy the snippet above into CLI.